-Why bother sealing asphalt driveways?
+Sealing asphalt driveways is time consuming but necessary.
 As water permeates cracks in the material and settles down at the base, the strength of the base is compromised, resulting in the formation of potholes.
-Cracks filled with water are also an open invitation in the North to damage from freezing.
+Cracks filled with water are also an open invitation in the to damage from freezing in colder climates.

 Even in warm climates, grass can begin to grow up through cracks on the edges of the surface.
 Damage from ultraviolet rays and oil or gas spills are other good reasons for sealing asphalt driveways.